cossacklabs/product-docs/acra/enterprise-edition/_index.md

 ## Why Acra Enterprise Edition?

-Acra Enterprise Edition ia tailored for enterprise businesses with multiple apps or databases.
+Acra Enterprise Edition is tailored for enterprise businesses with multiple apps or databases.
 It's faster, easier to maintain and automate, and is boosted by our years of experience doing data security.

-Acra Enteprise Edition is compatible with Acra Community Edition (you can start with Acra Community Edition and migrate to Acra Enteprise Edition later).
+Acra Enterprise Edition is compatible with Acra Community Edition (you can start with Acra Community Edition and migrate to Acra Enteprise Edition later).

 Review comparison of Acra Community Edition and Acra Enterprise Edition features on [Cossack Labs site](https://www.cossacklabs.com/acra).

 ### Key management

   * Additional key management options - different ways to trigger key rotation / revocation / generation that are more characteristic of large-scale commercial use-cases.
-  * Custom key schedules - being able to override some of key management automation attributes.
+  * Custom key schedules - being able to override some key management automation attributes.
-  * Customizeable key stores - Acra can store intermediary keys in a number of formats.
+  * Customizable key stores - Acra can store intermediary keys in a number of formats.
 Acra Enterprise Edition provides even more flexibility when doing so.
   * Hardened key lifecycle - we are researching different ways to improve Acra's resilience in hostile environment, including schemes which do not require master key to ever leave HSM/KMS, etc.
   * Custom crypto-primitives – Acra can be built with FIPS-compliant source of crypto-primivites, GOST-compliant, with BoringSSL, LibreSSL or HSM support.
   * More KMS are supported.